 Learning Outcome: 02.05.02 List several examples of important monosaccharides and polysaccharides.

-Section: 02.05 Topic: Chemistry 59.
-Which of the following types of lipid is the most abundant constituent of cell membranes?
+- 59. Which of the following types of lipids is the most abundant constituent of cell membranes?

-A. cholesterol
+- A. cholesterol

-B. phospholipid
+- B. phospholipid

-C. triglyceride
+- C. triglyceride

-D. neutral fat
+- D. neutral fat

-E. fat
+- E. fat

-Phospholipids are the most abudant type of lipid in cell membranes.
-Animal cells also have cholesterol in their membranes, but it is less abundant than phospholipid.
+Phospholipids are the most abundant type of lipids in cell membranes.
+Animal cells also have cholesterol in their membranes, but it is less abundant than phospholipids.
 Triglycerides, also known as neutral fats or simply fats, are energy-storage molecules, not structural molecules.